HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## combineRests

   * The combineRests parameter operates similarly to the combineUnisons parameter, where any rests in the piece that does not preceed the first non-rest note are combined with neighboring rests (e.g. three whole rest measures in a row).
-  * By default, the combineRests parameter of the `notes()` function is set to True, and can be controlled similarly to the `combineUnison` parameter by the following code:
+  * By default, the combineRests parameter of the `notes()` function is set to `True`.
+Note that this is different from the default state of the `combineUnisons` parameter.
+This can be controlled similarly to the `combineUnison` parameter by the following code:

-`piece.notes(combineRests = True/False)`
+`piece.notes(combineRests = False)`
 Or, once again,
 `piece_seperate_rests = piece.notes(combineRests = False)`
 `piece_seperate_rests.head(20)`